FAQ – Answers

 Non-elective contributions are discretionary profit sharing contributions given by the employer to every participant in the plan who qualifies for a share of the contribution.
 The participant does not have to make an elective deferral to the plan in order to receive the non-elective contribution.

-Answer: In order for deposits to be considered timely and eligible for deduction on the Employer’s tax return, all money for the applicable plan year must be deposited by the appropriate tax filing deadlines.
-The filing deadline for a corporation (whether it is a C or an S) is two and half months after the close of the corporate fiscal year.
+Answer: In order for deposits to be considered timely and eligible for deduction on the Employer’s tax return, all money for the applicable plan year must be deposited by the appropriate tax filing deadline.
+The filing deadline for S corporations and Partnerships is two and half months after the close of the Employer’s fiscal year.
 For most companies, the fiscal year is a calendar year.
 Therefore, the tax deadline is March 15th.
 If the return is extended, the deadline is extended to September 15th.
-If, however, the entity is a partnership or sole-proprietorship, then the filing deadline is April 15th unless an extension is granted and then the deadline maybe extended until September 15th.
+If, however, the Employer is a regular corporation or a sole-proprietorship, then the filing deadline is April 15th unless an extension is granted and then the deadline maybe extended until October 15th.

 Answer: For most of our clients, the plans are drafted to allow an employee to contribute up to the maximum percentage of compensation and dollar amount permissible under Section 402(g) of the Internal Revenue Code not to exceed the limits of Code Section 401(k), 404 and 415.
 Compensation typically refers to gross pay.
 However, a plan may change compensation to only include regular pay and no bonus pay, etc. Refer to your plan’s document for the definition of compensation.